diogosoares22/ada-fix-it/index.md

 The number of quotes at the beginning of 2015 reflects perfectly the popularity of the two politicians, Trump has very few quotes referring to him until the half of May while Clinton has a much more consistent number of quotes referred to her from the beginning of 2015.

-Apparently, **until the summer a very small visibility was given to Trump in media while Clinton visibility was quite high during that period**, with some small peaks at the beginning of March and at the beginning of April.
-The two small peaks are probably caused by the controversy arisen in March 2015 when the State Department's inspector general revealed that Clinton had used personal email accounts on a non-government, privately maintained server exclusively, instead of email accounts maintained on federal government servers when conducting official business during her tenure as secretary of state.
+Apparently, **until the summer a very small visibility was given to Trump from the media while Clinton visibility was quite high during that period**, with some small peaks at the beginning of March and at the beginning of April.
+The two small peaks are probably caused by the controversy arisen in March 2015 when the State's Department inspector general revealed that Clinton had used personal email accounts on a non-government, privately maintained server exclusively, instead of email accounts maintained on federal government servers when conducting official business during her tenure as secretary of state.
 This event will mark the political carreer of Hillary and will be one of the main discussion points during the debates for the 2016 elections.

 Despite the initial lack of quotes referring to Trump, he succeeded to capture an increasing media attention from the beginning of July this is why this period has often been called the summer of Trump.
-Indeed, Trump announced he was going to candidate as the president of the United States the 15th June 2015 (small peak in the timeseries) and from that moment his consent started to rise.
-According to researches, his approval rating spiked on 12 July 2015, when he accused Mexicans of "killing us at the border" at a mass rally in Phoenix.
+Indeed, Trump announced he was going to run for the presidency at 15th of June 2015 (small peak in the timeseries) and from that moment his consent started to rise.
+According to researches, his approval rating spiked on 12th of July 2015, when he accused Mexicans of "killing us at the border" at a mass rally in Phoenix.

 Eight days later his polling average climbed to 16.8% (slightly before the first detected peaks in the timeseries).
-We also observe that the second detected and third peak for Trump and other minor peaks for Clinton are respectively in the weeks of the first and second republican debate held the 7th of August and the 17th of September.
+We also observe that the second and third peaks for Trump and other minor peaks for Clinton are respectively in the weeks of the first and second republican debate held the 7th of August and the 17th of September.
 As we can observe, despite the peaks are visible for both the opponents, the Trump's one are bigger.
 This shows how his character captured more the interest of the media compared to Hillary Clinton.
-For instance the famous speech against terrorism pronounced by Clinton the 11th November 2015 (first detected peak for Clinton) grabbed some attention but the controversial want of Trump of banning all the muslim entering US (8th December 2015) did it in a way more substantial way.
+For instance, the famous speech against terrorism pronounced by Clinton the 11th November 2015 (first detected peak for Clinton) grabbed some attention but the controversial desire of Trump to ban all the muslim entering US (8th December 2015) did it in a more substantial way.

 ## Year 2016: The year of the truth

 The 2016 year was the decisive year for the future of the United States of America since the 58th presidential election was held the 8th November of 2016.
-Nobody had a clear answer at the question "who will win the next elections ?": even if Trump took a great advantage on the opponent during the summer of 2015, Clinton could count on the historical support of a great amount of Americans.
+Nobody had a clear answer for the question "who will win the next elections ?": even if Trump took a great advantage on the opponent during the summer of 2015, Clinton could count on the historical support of a great amount of Americans.
 The year 2016 and in particular the few month before elections have been a turning point in the result of the 2016 elections.
 Which events grabbed the most the media attention during this year ?

 <iframe src="assets/plots/both_timeseries_2016.html" width="120%" height="600">  </iframe>

-We can observe that the distribution of the number of quotes about the two politician is quite varied: there are some weeks in which the number of quotes is almost zero while in some other weeks there are peaks of thousands of quotes.
+We can observe that the distribution of the number of quotes about the two politician is quite varied: there are some weeks in which the number of quotes is almost zero while in other weeks there are peaks of thousands of quotes.
 Moreover we observe that the distribution is very similar for the two politicians: when one politician has very few quotes the other has very few quotes too and the same is for the peaks.
 Why this happens ?
 Which events has influenced this distribution ?
 How did they influence the election results ?

-The media interest in Trump the week the 21th february 2016 could probably be related to the feud between Trump and pope Francis (18 February).
+The media interest in Trump in the week of 21th february 2016 could probably be related to the feud between Trump and pope Francis (18 February).
 The pope indeed pronounced the following words "A person who thinks only about building walls, wherever they may be, and not building bridges, is not Christian." and Trump responded quickly to the pontiff "No leader, especially a religious leader, has the right to question another man’s religion or faith.”.
 In the following months Trump continued his political campaign attacking the rival: Trump called his likely opponent "unqualified", and said she "should suffer" for her use of a private email server in the beginning of May (big peak for both Trump and Clinton).
-On top of that a few days after, precisely the second of May, Trump accused China of "raping" US with her trade policy and this event had also for sure grabbed media attention.
+On top of that a few days after, precisely the second of May, Trump accused China of "raping" US with her trade policy and this event also grabbed a lot of media attention.

-The main political events which happened in the following months were the Republican and Democratic national conventions respectively the 18th-21th of July and the 25th-28th of July (two highest peak of the year).
-In the Republican national convention Trump won the party’s nomination to Republicans’ disbelief,, Trump accepted the party nomination: “Nobody knows the system better than me, which is why I alone can fix it.”.
+The main political events which happened in the following months were the Republican and Democratic national conventions respectively the 18th-21th of July and the 25th-28th of July (representing the two highest peaks of the year).
+In the Republican national convention Trump won the party’s nomination to Republicans’ disbelief, Trump accepted the party nomination: “Nobody knows the system better than me, which is why I alone can fix it.”.
 During the Democratic one Clinton became the first woman to accept the nomination of a major party in the US: “Standing here as my mother’s daughter, and my daughter’s mother, I’m so happy this day has come.”
 She added: “When any barrier falls in America, for anyone, it clears the way for everyone.”.
 From that moment on the two rivals were decided and the following months, marked by public debates, have been decisive for the result of the elections.
 The first presidential debate was held the 26th September in New York.
-It was the most watched debate in American history, with at least 80m people tuning in.
+It was the most watched debate in American history, with at least 80 million people tuning in.
 Clinton came prepared, Trump not so much.
 She baited him with charges of racism, sexism and tax avoidance and he took the bait.
 After the first and the following debates everything was set up: people only had to vote and to wait for the results.
 Election day arrived soon (8th November 2016).
 With a big surprise Trump defeated the opponent Hillary Clinton despite Clinton received a slightly higher number of votes.
 From that moment on Clinton's popularity has decreased a lot in media quotes while Trump's one has increased drastically right after the elections with a great interest of the media on him around the 15th of December.

 ## Year 2017: The rise of a new discontent